simottardi/derma-app-front/README.md

 ## User stories

-- As a page visitor, I can sign up and log in as a user.
-I must register before I can post food palettes and recipes
+- As a page visitor, I can sign up and log in as a patient.
+I must register before I can post my entries.
-- As a visitor, I am able see existing food palettes and recipes as a gallery
+- As a visitor, I am able see the past entries in my heistory.
-- As a user, I am able to post new food palettes
+- As a user, I am able to post a new entry for each day, up to today.
-- As a user, I am able to post new recipes
+- As a user, I am able to edit my entries.
-- As a visitor, I can see recipes of interest and get their details for cooking.
+- As a visitor, I can see how my itchyness, represented by a 'itch score' changes with time.
-- As a visitor, I can select food palettes and filter for corresponding recipes
-- _planned:_ As a user, I can like recipes and foodpaletes
+- _planned:_ As a user, I can see my medications, prescriptions and doctors details.
-- _planned:_ As a user, I can bookmark recipes and foodpaletes
+- _planned:_ As a doctor, I can login, check on my patients, and make new prescriptions.

 _This project is work in progress.
 Some features still need to be implemented and revised.
-Any suggestions or feedback is welcome, please let me know [here](https://www.linkedin.com/in/tdijkmans/)_.
+Any suggestions or feedback is welcome, please let me know [here](https://www.linkedin.com/in/simone-gottardi-090872a8/)_.

 ## Project Board